PawprintPrototyping/pawprintprototyping.github.io/docs/space_switch.md

 stop by for a tour.
 A key member will be happy to show you around, show off some broad strokes of our [various equipment](/tools), and maybe even show off some of the projects they and other members have been working on.

-When you arrive, you'll first need to fill out a [release of liability form](https://docs.google.com/document/d/e/2PACX-1vQ3HDlIvuOpgoIlVgrtS9o0Wd8RvYXV3MT0XZ0XTQ3-w0Rt_fpUfAGaB0LUi5SKyPCDNow-krfiRk1G/pub) - there are blank copies and clipboards near the door for your convenience.
+When you arrive, you'll first need to fill out a [release of liability](https://docuseal.pawprint.space/d/giEg27uTJJUqcY) - there is a chromebook near the entrance you can fill that out on, or backup blank copies on clipboards near the door for your convenience.
 Since this is an active workshop, we recommend wearing close-toed shoes, and to be mindful of the tools and equipment that may be about.

 If you are interested in using equipment during your stay, please ask a member to help you.
 Most of our larger equipment requires certification to be enjoyed safely, but hand tools are generally available for quick fixes.